1998 NASCAR Craftsman Truck Series: Final points standings

+(key) Bold – Pole position awarded by time.
+Italics – Pole position earned by points standings. * – Most laps led.

 Rookie of the Year

 In his first year of NASCAR competition, Greg Biffle won four poles and had twelve top-tens, earning him Rookie of the Year honors over Andy Houston, who had one win and a twelfth-place points finish.
 Scot Walters, driving for Brewco Motorsports's truck team, was the last contender to run a full schedule, posting three top-tens.
 Wayne Anderson was released during the season from his ride Liberty Racing, while Kevin Cywinski and Dominic Dobson were late entrants.
 Billy Pauch, Mike Cope, Joe Bush and Tommy Archer did not run enough races to qualify for the honor.